zerico007/object-array-filter/README.md

   filteredBig: [ { color: 'pink', size: 14, big: true } ]
 } */

-//NB: Variable name should match the name of the field in the object.
-If the variable name does not match the field name, the following syntax must be used
+/*

-const color2 = 'pink'
+NB: Variable name should match the name of the field in the object.
-find({ color2 }, testArray, "color")
+If the variable name does not match the field name, the following syntax must be used */ const color2 = 'pink' find({ color2 }, testArray, "color")
   .then((filtered) => console.log(filtered))